vEnhance/1802/bonus1.typ

 Call in the answer $1 + (-1) = 0$.

 === Fourth approach: Changing coordinates (black magic)

+This approach requires you to know the fact that the determinant doesn't change if you rewrite the matrices in a new basis.

 Since $bf(b)_1 = vec(4,7)$ and $bf(b)_2 = vec(5,9)$ are a basis of $RR^2$,
 we can change coordinates to use the $bf(b)_i$.